supertone-inc/onnxruntime-build/README.md

 - [Requirements for building ONNX Runtime for Web](https://onnxruntime.ai/docs/build/inferencing.html#prerequisites) (for Wasm build)
 - Bash
   - On Windows, you can use Git Bash provided by [Git for Windows](https://git-scm.com/download/win).
-- `realpath`
-  - On macOS under 13, it can be installed via `brew install coreutils`.

 ### Build Scripts